RubyMoney/money-rails/README.md

     Cache with what?
 [MEMORY, memcached]
     What database adapter?
 [SQLITE3, postgres]
     What strategy?
 [CACHING, redirection]
-    Checking that cache is available
+    Checking that the cache is available
-    Checking that database is available
+    Checking that the database is available
-    Creating the gem storage cache folder
     You are all setup!

 Starting your gemstash server is easy: